Teldh/edurell/README.md

 # edurell
-Data model branch published as webpage at: https://teldh.github.io/edurell/ see also: https://frcassi.github.io/edurell/
+Datamodel branch published as webpage at: https://teldh.github.io/edurell/ <br>
+see also: https://frcassi.github.io/edurell/